StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/src/docs/global/auto_add_message.md

-Automatically registers an event to be added to the app in global mode.
+Automatically registers an message to be added to the app in global mode.

 # Parameters
 - `plugin = PluginType` - Required.
-Specifies which plugin should register this event.
+Specifies which plugin should register this message.
 - `generics(T1, T2, ...)` - Optional.
 Specifies concrete types for generic parameters.
-  When provided, the event will be registered with these specific generic parameters.
+  When provided, the message will be registered with these specific generic parameters.

 # Example

 ```rust
 use bevy::prelude::*;
 use bevy_auto_plugin::modes::global::prelude::*;